 Non-cash charges related to stock-based compensation programs, which vary from period to period depending on the timing of awards and performance vesting conditions.
-For fiscal year 2019, reflects write-off of deferred financing fees related to the extinguishment of debt.
+Reflects write-off of deferred financing fees related to the extinguishment of debt.

-Reflects write-off of property, equipment and lease related assets on closed or underperforming stores for fiscal years 2019 and 2020; non-cash charges related to impairment of (a)
+Reflects write-off of primarily property, equipment and lease related assets on closed or underperforming stores.